hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/builtin.md

 The number of code points that are chosen can be configured with the -maxNumberOfReachChecksBasedOnDomination flag; the default value is 10.
 ---
-## How deepSanity is checked
+# How deepSanity is checked

 The deepSanity rule works similarly to the sanity rule; it adds an additional variable x_p for each interesting program point p, and instruments the contract code at p to set x_p to true.
 The Prover then tries to prove that x_p is false after executing the function.
 To find a counterexample, the Prover must construct a model that passes through p.

-## Read-only reentrancy detection — viewReentrancy
+# Read-only reentrancy detection — viewReentrancy

 The viewReentrancy built-in rule detects read-only reentrancy vulnerabilities in a contract.

 The viewReentrancy rule can be enabled by including cvl use builtin rule viewReentrancy; in a spec file.
 Any functions that have read-only reentrancy will fail the viewReentrancy rule.

-## How viewReentrancy is checked
+# How viewReentrancy is checked

 Reentrancy vulnerabilities can arise when a contract makes an external call with an inconsistent internal state.
 This behavior allows the receiver contract to make reentrant calls that exploit the inconsistency.

-The viewReentrancy rule ensures that whenever a method f of {ref}currentContract makes an external call, the internal state of currentContract is equivalent to either (1) the state of currentContract at the beginning of the calling function, or (2) the state of currentContract at the end of the calling function (by "equivalent", we mean that all view functions return the same values).
+The viewReentrancy rule ensures that whenever a method f of {ref}currentContract &lt;currentContract&gt; makes an external call, the internal state of currentContract is equivalent to either (1) the state of currentContract at the beginning of the calling function, or (2) the state of currentContract at the end of the calling function (by "equivalent", we mean that all view functions return the same values).
 This ensures that the external call cannot observe currentContract in any state that it couldn't have without being called from currentContract.